 If people problems are hurting your business then call me today on phone 03 545 2567 for a complimentary confidential chat on how I can help you.

-I am a mediator, mentor, coach, trainer and facilitator specialising in conflict resolution between people and teams in organisations.
+I'm a coach, trainer, facilitator and mentor specialising in conflict resolution between people and teams in organisations.

 I create successful organisations by showing people how to work through differences and resolve their conflict and communication breakdowns.

 How I work : Facilitating communication and resolution between two or more people